Abhisucks/my-e-commerce/README.md

 6. **Featured Products:**
    - Admins can mark specific products as featured, displaying them prominently on the home page.

-7. **Pagination:**
-   - Paginate through the product list for a better user experience.

-8. **Product Filtering:**
-   - Users can filter products based on product category or price range for efficient navigation.

-9. **Bootstrap Styling:**
-   - The application is styled using Bootstrap, providing a responsive and visually appealing design.

 ## Libraries Used